Naima Bhana, PhD, BCBA

 Areas of Specialization

-Dr. Naima Bhana (she/her/ella) is an assistant professor of special education at Niagara University in Lewiston, NY.
+Dr. Naima Bhana (she/her/ella) is an assistant professor of special education and board certified behavior analyst (BCBA) at Niagara University in Lewiston, NY.
 Her scholarship is focused on developing methods to increase social-communication opportunities for young children with developmental disabilities by training natural communication partners such as family members, teachers, and paraprofessionals.
-Her research also seeks to improve the quality of life outcomes of non-English-speaking, ethnically, and racially diverse teachers and families and expanding services for children with disabilities in Spanish speaking countries.
+Her research also seeks to improve the quality of life outcomes of ethnically, and racially diverse students, teachers and families as well as expanding services for children with disabilities in Spanish speaking countries.

 Naima received her doctorate in special education from Penn State University and her bachelor’s and master’s degrees from Florida State University.
-She has published and presented at national and international conferences in English and Spanish on the topics of Autism Spectrum Disorders and Augmentative and Alternative Communication (AAC).
+She has published and presented at national and international conferences in English and Spanish on the topics of Autism Spectrum Disorders, Diversity and Equity in Special Education, and Augmentative and Alternative Communication (AAC).

 Speaking Engagements, Community Outreach, and Consulting

 I am available for private parent coaching sessions (via Telehealth or in person) and for speaking engagements on any of the following topics:

 Autism Spectrum Disorders (e.g., communication, inclusion, behavior management, social skills development)

 Academic programs for students with moderate to severe disabilities